 While it's nice to believe that scenes cut from animated movies are usually too silly or irreverent to be included, the truth is that some scenes are removed because they're deeply disturbing.
 While many Disney movies are already pretty creepy, these deleted scenes from cartoons take the horror to a whole new level.
 Sometimes, the cut scene is so bizarre that it's logical to conclude that the creators either lost sight of their audience, or just wanted to scare the crap out of them.

 It's bad enough that Lilo's parents are dead, killing her favorite fish would be too painful to even imagine.
-It's also probably not a good idea to have Shan Yu murder somebody in Mulan, just after feeding a sweet little bird to a hawk.
+The super-dark All Dogs Go to Heaven would've included a scene in literal Hell.
 How some of these dark deleted scenes from animated movies were ever conceived is head-scratching, but yet here they all are.

 Shan Yu is a bad dude; the story of Mulan makes that pretty clear.
 In case the part where he digs himself out of an avalanche didn't convince you of this, the creators made one particularly horrific scene to get their point across.